Quick Links

 Class Charity

-It has also taught us to follow in the footsteps of Jesus and allowed us to put into practice the virtues of thankfulness, generosity and citizenship.
-Look out for our fundraising activities!
+It has also taught us to follow in the footsteps of Jesus and allowed us to put into practice the virtues of generosity, friendship and citizenship.

-At the beginning of the year, we were chosen, as a class, to represent the virtue of love of neighbour and friendship.
+At the beginning of the year, we were chosen, as a class, to represent the virtue of Charity and Love

 During Black History Month, we learnt that although we all look different and enjoy different things, we are all equal and unique and should treat everyone with respect.
 We focused on the life of Mary Seacole.
 We found out that she was treated unfairly due to her skin colour and discussed how this made us feel.